blended-insights/carver/apps/api/README.md

   - Example: `/projects/myproject/files/src/main.ts?fields=content,hash`
 - `POST /projects/:projectId/files/:fileId` - Create or update a file through the queue system
   - Request Body: JSON object with `content` property
+  - Process Flow:
+    - File data is immediately stored in Redis for quick access
+    - File processing job is then added to the queue for disk write
   - Response:
     - 202 Accepted with a job ID for status tracking
   - Example: `POST /projects/myproject/files/src/main.ts` with `{"content": "console.log('hello');"}`